 BIM Maturity Levels vs. BIM Dimensions vs. Levels of Development (LOD)

 In the world of BIM, several terms are used to describe different aspects of the process.
-It’s important to distinguish between maturity levels, dimensions, and levels of development in BIM(LOD).
+It’s important to distinguish between maturity levels, BIM dimensions, and levels of development in BIM (LOD).

 FAQs